Elimination of extremal index zeroes from generic paths of closed 1-forms: Connecting saddles and elimination of centers

-We call \emph{saddles} $ \cS:=Z_1(\al) $ the index $ 1 $ zeroes of $ \al $.
-The unstable manifold of a saddle $s$ always decomposes in two different orbits $\ell^+,\ell^-$, that we called separatrices.
-A well known fact about Morse-Novikov homology is that $H_0(M,u)=0$ for every $u\neq 0$ (see \cite[Cor.
+A well known fact about Novikov homology is that $H_0(M,u)=0$ for every $u\neq 0$ (see \cite[Cor.
 1.33]{farberTopoClosed} for example).
 So, for $ \xi $ Morse-Smale, it implies in particular that the set $ \cS_c $ of saddles with at least one separatrix going to $ c $ is non-empty: otherwise the lifting $C$ has no chance to be in $\im(\p_1^{\xi})$ and we would have $0\neq[C]\in H_0(M,u) $.\\ We distinguish two kinds of saddles $ s\in\cS_c $.\\ ~

 \vrule